The Rampion 2 proposal has been approved

 The Planning Inspectorate have given West Sussex County Council the challenging task of managing the inevitable traffic chaos in Cowfold, along the A272 and Kent Street, a minor single-track lane.

-What is proposed?
+What is planned?

 In order to help meet the green energy demands of this country, Rampion want to build another offshore windfarm and connect it to the main substation at Wineham via a cable.
 This will come via a smaller substation where the voltage will be increased to the 400 kv required to connect to the main substation.
 There is already a Rampion 1 substation adjacent to the bigger Wineham substation.
 The substation is the only onshore part of the project which will remain above ground when it is finished.
 It is projected that the work will take up to 6 years to complete.